 Forensic Counselor

-According to the National Alliance on Mental Illness, nearly 37 percent in state and federal prisons and 44 percent held in local jails have a history of mental health disorders.
+According to the National Alliance on Mental Illness, nearly 37 percent of people in state and federal prisons and 44 percent held in local jails have a history of mental health disorders.
 These individuals are generally not incarcerated for violent crimes, and many have not had the opportunity to stand trial because of their mental disorders.

 Education is critical to becoming a forensic counselor.
 Most professionals in this field have earned a master’s in counseling with an emphasis in forensics.
 In place of a forensic counseling-specific program, students can earn a master’s in counseling and perform internships or obtain on-the-job training to gain the necessary skills to work in this field.